PAcking and Cracking

 While providing a national overview, Packing and Cracking focuses on redistricting and gerrymandering in one state at a time.

 The first focuses are North Carolina, whose maps have been so racially and partisanly manipulated in recent years that it has led to the state no longer being classified as a democracy; and Pennsylvania, whose maps were so manipulated in the last round of redistricting that it created some of the strangest-shaped districts in the country.
+Pictured above are stills from the Pennsylvania version of the Packing and Cracking presented at SFX at The Wild Project in NYC.

 Drama League First Stage Residency - Summer 2019